kkbunny247/cse15l-lab-reports/lab-report-4-week-8.md

 ### **Determining Our Tests**

-From the CommonMark demo site ([https://spec.commonmark.org/dingus/](https://spec.commonmark.org/dingus/)), we can figure out what to put in the JUnit's test in the `MarkdownParseTest.java` file.
+From the CommonMark demo site ([https://spec.commonmark.org/dingus/](https://spec.commonmark.org/dingus/)), we can figure out what is in fact accepted as a link in Markdown and determine what to put in the JUnit tests in `MarkdownParseTest.java`.

 #### **Test 1 Results**
 ![image](Screenshot2022-02-23172911.png)